The Science of Tajweed & The Definition Of Tajweed

 Abidance by them is obligatory, and any mistake in them is

-forbidden (haram) ; because it is considered as a lie in the
+forbidden (haram) ; because it is considered a lie in the

 narration.

-2-In case of the usual recitation: we have to differentiate
+2-In case of the usual recitation, we have to differentiate between two cases:

 1- A person who masters and has knowledge of Tajweed rules: it